helapie/Unofficial-Ink-Ribbon-Compendium-MYZ/README.md

 ---

+Make a world in FoundryVTT, select the Mutant Year Zero system.
+Then close FoundryVTT.

+Download these contents from this Github..
+Where to save:

+Typically you find the FoundryVTT worlds on your local storage in, the unzipped content should be put here:

+Local Disk C, Users, select (name you use), app data, local, foundryvtt, data, worlds, select (world name),

+Replace what you want with the updated content in the subfolders in the 'data' folder and make sure you keep your own original 'users' folder.

+Add the 'packs folder',
+and all the images and pdfs which do not go into any sub folders.

+Open Foundry VTT. and open that world.
+All the things you want should be there, all the items, actors, etc. maps, journals, scenes, rollable tables.

+---

 Hello!
 Here you can find the unofficial game (Mutant Year Zero format) to run Dead on Arrival for the Ink Ribbon system made by Old Oak Games, they have a backer kit, at: https://www.backerkit.com/c/projects/old-oak-games/ink-ribbon-a-survival-horror-tabletop-rpg/pre-launch